alibabacloud-howto/solution-marketplace-wordpress/README.md

 - We calculate the price based on the resource and service in ``Singapore`` region.
 - If auto-scaling is configured, the extra scaled ECS instances are not counted within the total price.
 - PolarDB is compute and storage decoupled, the fee of storage is not counted within the total price.
+- By default, the ECS, RDS MySQL, PolarDB MySQL, Redis resource are all provisioned as "Pay As You Go" pricing mode through the Terraform provisioning script.
+Please go to the product web console to convert to "Subscription" pricing mode if needed.

 | Cloud Service  | Specification | Pay-As-You-Go Price | Subscription Price |
 | --- | --- | --- | --- |